CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.5.1 General Groupware.txt

 #### APP.5.1.A2 Secure configuration of groupware clients [IT, user]

 The users' groupware clients MUST be preconfigured by the administrator to be as secure as possible without the user having to do anything.
-The users MUST be advised that the configuration must not be changed independently.
+Users MUST be advised that the configuration may not be changed independently.
 It MUST also be prevented and prohibited that passwords are saved in plain text.
 If messages are stored on a mail server and z.
-For example, if accessed through the Internet Message Access Protocol (IMAP), a server-side mailbox size limit MUST be set.
+For example, if accessed through Internet Message Access Protocol (IMAP), a server-side mailbox MUST be set-up.
 Before file attachments are executed, they MUST be checked against malware by a debugging program.
 You must choose secure settings for email in HTML format, preview features and email filtering rules, and secure email redirection.

 #### APP.5.1.A3 Secure Operation of Groupware Systems [Head of IT, Information Security Officer (ISB)]
 All security-relevant service packs, updates and patches for the respective software product MUST be imported.
 Administrators MUST therefore regularly inform themselves about newly discovered vulnerabilities, the groupware systems used and the operating systems used and close them promptly.
-In order to secure groupware systems in the institution, protections against denial of service (DoS) attacks MUST be taken.
+In order to secure groupware systems in the institution, protection mechanisms against denial of service (DoS) attacks MUST be taken.
 Local communication MUST be properly protected.
 Communication over public networks MUST be encrypted.
 In addition, the access rights to the locally connected users MUST be limited.
 A policy SHOULD be created that informs about the protocols and services allowed in the respective groupware.
 In particular, the mail server MUST be set so that it can not be misused as a spam relay.

 #### APP.5.1.A4 Data Protection Archiving at Groupware [Information Security Officer (ISB), Data Protection Officer, User]